Measures of multisensory integration based on dependent probability summation: from spike counts to reaction times: Introduction

-A main weakness of $\mathrm{MSI}$ as measure of multisensory integration, however, is that it has no theoretical foundation in terms of the possible operations SC neurons may perform in combining their unisensory inputs to yield the multisensory response \cite{stanford2005}.
-Being responsive to multiple sensory modalities does not guarantee that a neuron has actually engaged in integrating its multiple sensory inputs rather than simply responding to the most salient stimulus; or, as Stein and colleagues \cite{steinetal2009} (p.
-114) have put it, ``At the time of the early physiology studies in the 1980s, it was considered possible that these neurons only represented a common route by which independent inputs from a variety of senses could gain access to the same motor apparatus in generating behavior (e.g., possibly employing a ``winner-take-all'' algorithm).''
+The purpose of this paper is to suggest an alternative to existing measures of crossmodal response enhancement.
+While having descriptive value, the main weakness of $\mathrm{CRE}$ and related measures is that they lack a commonly accepted theoretical basis.
+Such a basis is essential since merely being responsive to multiple sensory modalities does not guarantee that a neuron has actually engaged in integrating its multiple sensory inputs, rather than simply responding to the most salient stimulus modality.
+As Stein and colleagues \cite{steinetal2009} (ibid, p.
+114) have put it, ``\textit{At the time of the early physiology studies in the 1980s, it was considered possible that these neurons only represented a common route by which independent inputs from a variety of senses could gain access to the same motor apparatus in generating behavior (e.g., possibly employing a ``winner-take-all'' algorithm}).''

-The occurrence of MI has traditionally been defined as ``inputs from two or more senses are combined to form a product that is distinct from, and thus cannot be easily ‘deconstructed’ to reconstitute the components from which it is created'' \cite{steinmeredith93}.
-As of now, those multisensory computations performed by SC neurons are still not fully understood \cite{miller2015}.
-However, in view of the above definition, and even in the absence of detailed knowledge about those processes, here we show that it is feasible to define a multisensory index that is theoretically founded.
-Simply put, this new index, which is based on a dependent probability summation mechanism, compares the mean observed cross-modal response of a neuron with the largest cross-modal mean achievable by stochastically coupling its unisensory responses.
-Because this new measure is, in general, more restrictive than the traditional MSI, many neurons previously categorized as ``multisensory'' may possibly lose that property.